kczarzasty/gitlab-pipeline-project/README.md

 # gitlab-pipeline-project
 Working HTML and GitLab.
-Used for launching static webpage
+Used for launching static webpage.